Keeping Providence Safe

 COVID-19 Vaccine Booster Dose

-Booster doses of Pfizer, Moderna, and J&J COVID-19 vaccines are available for eligible people in Rhode Island.
+Booster doses of Pfizer, Moderna, and J&J COVID-19 vaccines are available for anyone 16+ in Rhode Island.

 Who can get booster doses?